KroshkaByte/Melnichanka/README.md

 python3 -m pytest .
 ```

-- To run tests for a specific model, such as Goods, use the following command:
+- To run tests for a specific application (such as goods, logistics, users, etc.) use the following command:
 ```
 pytest goods
 pytest logistics